 If you are interested in Osaka’s local food, trying Takoyaki should definitely be on your list.
-This delicious snack is a must try that you can enjoy while exploring the area.
-There is an informative museum called Konamon Museum, where you can learn about the history of Dotonbori district and Takoyaki.
-They also offer an exciting experience to make your own Takoyaki with your favourite ingredients.
+This delicious snack is a must-try that you can enjoy while exploring the area.
+There is an informative museum called Konamon Museum, where you can learn about the history of the Dotonbori district and Takoyaki.
+They also offer an exciting experience to make your own Takoyaki with your favorite ingredients.

 Kuromon Market is another must-visit place full of lively small shops selling a large selection of products including fresh seafood, fruit, vegetables, and more!
 The main street is about 600 meters long and packed with over 180 shops handling Osaka’s best specialties.
 Walking around the area is a fun experience for you to enjoy the local food and feel the vibrant atmosphere at the same time!

 Best places to visit in North Osaka (北大阪エリア)